 I’ll answer these questions right now!
 Are you looking for a fun activity for you and the kids involving decorating tshirts, or do you want to get super fancy with advanced techniques?

-Whether you use paint or pens can affect the outcome level of detail and depth that can result.
+Now whether you use paint or pens can affect the outcome level of detail and depth that can result.
 So let’s take a look at that one now.

 Fabric Paints Explained

 Fabric paints are literally that, if you got a chance to explore my previous post.
 They are designed to be vibrant in color, permanent, washable and also be able to work their way into the material fibers easily.

 They are highly versatile and able to be brushed on, sprayed, or with applications like stenciling, or with simple tools like sponges or stamps.
 You can practically draw on your tshirts or other clothing articles with just the squeeze of a bottle.

 Fabric Paints vs Pens